knormoyle/rp2040_si5351_wspr/README.md

 You have to have a Arduino dir for libraries.
 I copied Kazu notes on where the Arduino dir is on different systems in my readme

 I just created links (ln -s) from the Arduino libraries dir to the files in my repo libraries.
-You can just cp them though
+You can just cp them though.
+I put 'cp_libraries.sh' in the repo's tracker dir.
+I use 'cp_libraries.sh to create links in my Arduino directory to the libraries.
+This makes it easy for me to be stupid if I add libraries.
+You can modify it to work for whatever your local config is.
+You should only have to redo the Arduino libraries links or copies, if I had any new library usage (i just added a library for blinking led with morse code, which I may use for detailed error messaging in the future. (that library seems cool. can be non-blocking!)

 ```
 kevin@pc8c:~$ cd Arduino